Jagorawi Toll Road: Facilities

-The Jagorawi Toll Road is four lanes wide (in each direction) from Taman Mini to Citeurep, and three lanes wide from Citeurep to Bogor.
+The Jagorawi Toll Road is four lanes wide (in each direction) from Taman Mini to Citeureup, and three lanes wide from Citeureup to Bogor.

 The toll road has a Pertamina gas station which is combined with restaurants, rest areas, and outlet stores.

 Notable accidents

-On 8 September 2013, the toll road has been a major point for an accident involving Ahmad Dhani and Maia Estianty's youngest son Dul, primarily on the KM 8+200 mark.
-7 people were killed in the accident and 8 people were severely injured due to the crash.
-It was revealed that Dul lost control of his car and hit the metal separator while traveling home from Bogor to Jakarta, crashing into two oncoming vehicles.
+On 8 September 2013, the toll road has been a nationwide media attention following a fatal accident involving Ahmad Dhani and Maia Estianty's youngest son Abdul Qodir Jaelani.
+Seven people were killed and 8 people were severely injured in the crash.
+It was revealed that Abdul lost control of his car and hit the metal separator while traveling home from Bogor to Jakarta, crashing into two oncoming vehicles on the opposite lane.

 Floods

 For the first time in January 2014, Jagorawi Toll Road was flooded from Cipinang River at KM 4.
 The toll road was still operational in both directions, with vehicles driving slowly through the flood.
 Consequently, the toll road suffered from severe gridlock.